 Policy on Registered Student Organizations at Central Washington University

 - Central Washington University will regulate any student club using the name of Central Washington University or claiming an association with Central Washington University.

-- All members of Central Washington University's ICA Student Clubs including all leadership positions must be identified on their official roster through CWU Presence and be held by currently enrolled Central Washington University students.
+- All officer or executive board positions must be identified on their official roster through CWU Presence and only be held by currently enrolled Central Washington University students.

-- A full time Faculty or Staff adviser is also required to be identified on the roster.
+- A full time CWU Faculty or Staff adviser is also required to be identified on the roster.
 This position may not be fulfilled by a student who is not simulateneously a full time employee of Central Washington University.

 - Although interaction with off campus advisers, alumni, faculty, staff and members of the local community is encouraged, it should be emphasized that student clubs at Central must be composed of Central Washington University students.

 - We require all student clubs to be led by the democratic authority of the current enrolled students involved in the club.

 - No club may select its leadership from or give voting authority to non-students.
 Although clubs may work with affiliate with outside organizations, only student club members may lead the registered student club.
 Violation of this policy may result in club suspension.

 - CWU does not invite or support social Greek Life (fraternities and sororities) on-campus which is fully supported by the CWU President and Cabinet (ref.
 2011).